 Whilst individual elements of a liver screen are relatively low cost, unselected testing may result in substantial costs at a national level (11), both from direct costs associated to testing and secondly in indirect costs due to prolonged inpatient stay, without a significant improvement in diagnostic yield.

-The aim of this was to
+The aim of this audit was to evaluate the diagnostic yield of investigations ordered as part of routine clinical care for inpatients investigated for abnormal liver function tests at a large acute hospital.

 Methods

-population:
+Audit population:

 The hospital pathology records of every patient seen between 1st January 2011 to the 31st December 2011 were reviewed.
 Requests for alpha-1-antitrypsin, caeruloplasmin, and liver autoantibiodies were used to identify patients undergoing an unselected liver screen.
 Patients were excluded they were being investigated as an outpatient or aged under 18.